Email Administration

 Alternative Routing Lambda ARN

 Optional: You can override and customize the default Incoming Email routing behavior using your own custom Lambda implementation.
 Once the lambda is created and deployed in your AWS account, copy and paste the Lambda ARN here.
 This Lambda will then be invoked instead of the default one.
+See further customizing inbound rule-set-based email routing for further details on this.

 Inbound Email Routing Rule Sets